Skip to content

 Insurance claim guide

-Waco's moderate contractor market experiences 2–4-week backlogs following major hail events, requiring homeowners to plan accordingly for repairs.
-The city sees moderate storm chaser activity following major regional hail events, making contractor verification essential.
-Texas Insurance Code § 707.002 prohibits contractors from offering to pay, waive, or absorb insurance deductibles, with violations carrying Class B misdemeanor penalties for both contractors and participating homeowners.
+Waco's moderate contractor market typically experiences 2–4-week backlogs following major hail events, with moderate storm chaser activity in the regional aftermath.
+Homeowners must be aware that Texas Insurance Code § 707.002 strictly prohibits contractors from offering to pay, waive, or absorb insurance deductibles, with violations carrying Class B misdemeanor penalties for both parties.
+This law requires contracts over $1,000 involving insurance settlements to include bold 12-point notices about deductible payment obligations.

 Full 10-step claim guide for Waco